 At first, the polls scarcely moved.
 It wasn’t until after the May budget – with its generosity to pensioners and self-funded retirees – that support for the government began to pick up.
 A better-than-feared result for the Liberal candidate in the Aston by-election in mid July signalled some further improvement, but by the time the Tampa hove into view the Coalition was still contemplating the prospect of a significant election loss.

-At some point, meanwhile, the government had begun planning for a toughening of policy towards boat arrivals, including a role for the military, and the arrival of the Tampa was a perfect opportunity to test it.
+The government had begun planning a toughening of policy towards boat arrivals, including a role for the military, and the arrival of the Tampa was a perfect opportunity to test it.
 As a senior press gallery journalist, Peter Charlton, wrote after the election, “Army sources have told this writer that the [Special Air Service] troopers had been training for such a contingency for some time.”
 On 29 August, SAS troops boarded and took control of the Tampa, which had gone to the assistance of a boat in trouble and now had over three hundred asylum seekers aboard.
-The troops’ job was to prevent the captain from disembarking his passengers on Australian soil.
-Labor had supported the government’s initial border protection measures but baulked at the border protection bill the government produced that day.
+Their job was to prevent the captain from unloading his passengers on Australian soil.

 Despite the enormous controversy it generated, and despite the backdrop of rising numbers of boat arrivals, the Tampa barely registered in the two-party-preferred surveys.
-ACNielsen recorded a 1 point fall in Labor's support (from 53 to 52 per cent), while a dramatic reduction in Morgan's sample size (from nearly 2000 to fewer than 800) might explain the size and fluctuations in the Labor lead (57, 52 and 55 percentage points) it reported over the period of the controversy.
+ACNielsen recorded a one point fall in Labor’s lead (from 53 to 52 per cent), while a dramatic reduction in Morgan’s sample size (from nearly 2000 to fewer than 800) probably explains the fluctuations in the Labor figures it reported (57, 52 and 55 percentage points, two-party-preferred) over the course of the initial controversy.
 Newspoll published no two-party-preferred figures during this period.
 It’s true that the government’s primary vote rose by an average of three percentage points across the three main polls — Newspoll, ACNielsen and Morgan — but that came almost entirely from smaller parties.
 Two out of three polls had Labor’s primary vote either steady or down by a statistically insignificant one point.

-These and other polls around this time attempted to gauge which issues were on voters’ minds, and it’s by comparing the two types of question – voting intention and views about “boat people” – that we get a first clue as to why border protection might not be the vote-changer it’s generally regarded to be.
+These and other polls around this time attempted to gauge which issues were on voters’ minds, and it’s by comparing the two questions – voting intention and views about “boat people” – that we get a first clue as to why border protection might not be the vote-changer it’s generally regarded to be.
 A Newspoll conducted two weeks after the Tampa was turned away found that 50 per cent of respondents nominated immigration as a “very important” issue – 20 percentage points higher, Murray Goot points out, than when the same question had been asked in June.
-Goot goes on: “On the question of whether the government or the opposition was the ‘best party to handle immigration,’ the Coalition opened up a lead of 19 percentage points; in June, the Coalition and Labor had been virtually tied.”
-Yet overall support for Labor vote, as we’ve just seen, had scarcely changed, with the modest rise in support for the government coming from the minor parties.
-In other words, the fears about asylum seekers elicited by the direct question about the issue didn’t cross over to voting intention.
+“On the question of whether the government or the opposition was the ‘best party to handle immigration,’” Goot continues, “the Coalition opened up a lead of nineteen percentage points; in June, the Coalition and Labor had been virtually tied.”
+Yet overall support for Labor vote, as we’ve just seen, had scarcely changed.
+In other words, the fears about asylum seekers elicited by the direct question about the issue scarcely crossed over to voting intention, with Labor still ahead.

 What did eventually change the electoral equation were the terrorist attacks a fortnight later, on 11 September.
-Most polls recorded a decisive shift (Newspoll: a 6 point rise in the Coalition’s primary vote, almost entirely mirrored by a 5 point fall for Labor support; ACNielsen: a 9 point rise in the Coalition’s primary vote and a 7 point fall for Labor) and this new balance of support persisted through to the early weeks of the campaign.
-It was the enormous shock of the events in New York and Washington rather than the arrival of the Tampa that shifted sentiment in favour of the Coalition.
+Most polls recorded a decisive shift (Newspoll: a six point rise in the Coalition’s primary vote, almost entirely mirrored by a five point fall for Labor; ACNielsen: a nine point rise in the Coalition’s primary vote and a seven point fall for Labor) and this new balance of support persisted through to the early weeks of the campaign.
+It was the enormous shock of the events in New York and Washington rather than the arrival of the Tampa that shifted sentiment.
 The Coalition strove to link the two issues, but – as we’ll see – even the combination was nowhere near as potent as it’s often been portrayed.

 Despite these very recent and dramatic events, something very interesting happened once the election campaign got underway.
-The government’s border protection bill and the opposition’s wariness had sharpened the previously blurred differences between the two parties to the extent that anyone who wanted to vote for “strong border protection” could choose the real thing, John Howard, or opt for a reluctant and partial border protector, Labor leader Kim Beazley.
+The government’s border protection bill and the opposition’s wariness of such extreme measures sharpened the previously blurred differences between the two parties to the extent that anyone who wanted to vote for “strong border protection” could choose the real thing, John Howard, rather than opting for the reluctant and partial border protector, Labor leader Kim Beazley.
 Yet, as the days went by the trend in support for Labor was upwards.
 The first Newspoll after the election was called had the party at 43.5 per cent of the two-party-preferred vote and the Coalition on 56.5 per cent.
 Over the next five polls, Labor’s two-party share worked its way up to 49 per cent and then fell a little, finishing at 47 per cent on the eve of the election.
 ACNielsen’s findings followed a similar pattern, while Morgan had Labor performing consistently more strongly.
 On election day Labor’s two-party-preferred vote was 49 per cent.

 WITH changed international circumstances and the Coalition’s punitive policies doing their work, debate about asylum seekers was virtually absent from the following federal election, in 2004.
 But another three years later there were signs that the Coalition was gearing up for a renewed campaign on the issue.
 In mid August 2007, with polls showing the government was facing certain defeat, the immigration minister, Kevin Andrews, announced cuts in the government’s humanitarian quota for African refugees.
 Conditions in Africa had changed, he said, with the number of conflicts declining and more refugees returning home.
 (Figures from the UN High Commissioner for Refugees did show a fall in the number of refugees in Africa during 2006, down 6 per cent on the previous year, but Sudan – the main source for Australia’s humanitarian program – remained the third-largest source of refugees in the world.)

 Questioned six weeks later about the decision, the minister told listeners in Melbourne that “some groups” – Africans, that is – “don’t seem to be settling and adjusting into the Australian way of life.”
 Coming just a few days after a fatal attack on a Sudanese man in Noble Park, the comments were acutely insensitive and badly timed; it soon became clear that they were also based entirely on what a member of the minister’s staff called “anecdotal evidence.”
-As the furore continued, Mr Andrews’s office released a few pages of details later in the week of the interview.
-One newspaper called this a “dossier,” but it simply listed a series of unsubstantiated allegations about African communities alongside some statistics on the changing composition of Australia’s refugee intake and a brief defence of the humanitarian program.
+As the furore continued, Mr Andrews’s office released a few pages of details.
+One newspaper called this a “dossier,” but it was simply a list of a series of unsubstantiated allegations about African communities alongside some statistics on the changing composition of Australia’s refugee intake and a brief defence of the humanitarian program.

 The controversy continued over the next few weeks, with several senior police officers disagreeing publicly with the minister’s comments.
-But the most interesting aspect of this controversy, coming just a few months ahead of the 2007 federal election, was the fact that it suddenly disappeared from sight.
+But the most interesting aspect of this controversy, coming just a few months ahead of the 2007 federal election, was its suddenly disappearance.
 In mid October Kevin Andrews fell silent, and the Coalition largely steered clear of asylum seekers and refugees during the election campaign.

 After Labor won the election on 24 November I asked a Liberal MP why the Coalition hadn’t run harder on an issue that was still generally seen as having clinched the 2001 election.
 He described a combination of factors, including disaffection with Kevin Andrews over his mishandling of the Haneef case and concern among those Coalition MPs who were already known as dissenters on asylum-related questions.
 But, he said, the vital factor seemed to have been the fact that polling had revealed that the issue had “lost its purchase” in the electorate.
 The party might also have been anxious not to revive memories of its role in the “children overboard” affair.